av/harbor/README.md

 harbor exec searxng ps aux
 ```

 `exec` offers plenty of flexibility.
+Some useful examples below.

-For example, you can launch an interactive shell in the running container with one of the services.
+Launch an interactive shell in the running container with one of the services.

 ```bash
 # Launch "bash" in the ollama service